Kostyantyn Makhnovskyi

-Kostyantyn Mykhaylovych Makhnovskyi (Костянтин Михайлович Махновський; born 1 January 1989) is a Ukrainian professional footballer who plays as a goalkeeper.
+Kostyantyn Mykhaylovych Makhnovskyi (Костянтин Михайлович Махновський; born 1 January 1989) is a Ukrainian former professional footballer who played as a goalkeeper.

 Career

 Makhnovskyi began his career with Dynamo Kyiv, however he only played in the reserves.

-In 2007, he joined Piotrcovia Piotrków Trybunalski, where he played twice during the 2007/2008 season.
+In 2007, Makhnovskyi joined Piotrcovia Piotrków Trybunalski, where he played twice during the 2007–08 season.
 During the winter break, he was loaned out by ŁKS Łódź, where he was a backup goalkeeper and appeared in two league matches.

-Before the 2008/2009 season, he signed a contract with Legia Warsaw.
+Before the 2008–09 season, he signed a contract with Legia Warsaw.
 He made his league debut in September 2010.

-In February 2011, he was loaned to FC Obolon Kyiv on a half-year deal.
+In February 2011, he was loaned to Obolon Kyiv on a half-year deal.

-Right before the start of the 2012–13 Ukrainian First League season Makhnovskyi was sold by Obolon to FC Sevastopol; this led to internal conflicts within Obolon that eventually caused the dissolution of Obolon in February 2013.
+Right before the start of the 2012–13 Ukrainian First League season, Makhnovskyi was sold by Obolon to Sevastopol; this led to internal conflicts within Obolon that eventually caused the dissolution of Obolon in February 2013.

 Desna Chernihiv

-In 2017 he moved to Desna Chernihiv the main club in Chernihiv in Ukrainian First League.
-With the team he was promoted in Ukrainian Premier League after the season success of the Ukrainian First League in the season 2017–18.
-Here he played 60 matches, staying the longest in a team, to make the most appearances in his career.
+In 2017, Makhnovskyi moved to Desna Chernihiv in the Ukrainian First League.
+With the team, he won promotion to the Ukrainian Premier League at the end of the 2017–18 season.
+He made 60 league appearances for Desna, the most for a single club throughout his career.

 Olimpik Donetsk and Ventspils

-In 2018 he went on loan to Olimpik Donetsk and in 2019 he moved to Ventspils.
-On 8 August 2019, he was banned for 10 games by UEFA for his racist conduct during Europa League qualification game between FK Ventspils and Gżira United F.C., when he abused Gżira's Senegalese player Amadou Samb.
-Samb was disqualified for 2 games for his reaction to the abuse.
-In 2020, he got into the final of Latvian Football Cup.
-On 9 February 2021, he played against his ex-team Desna Chernihiv in a friendly match ended 3-2 for FK Ventspils in Turkey.
+In 2018, Makhnovskyi went on loan to Olimpik Donetsk, and in 2019, he moved to Ventspils.
+On 8 August 2019, he was banned for 10 games by UEFA for his racist conduct during Europa League qualification game between Ventspils and Gżira United, when he abused Gżira's Senegalese player Amadou Samb.
+Samb was disqualified for two games for his reaction to the abuse.
+In 2020, he reached the final of Latvian Football Cup with Ventspils.

-In July 2021, Makhnovsky became a free agent, terminated the contract with Ventspils by mutual consent of the parties.
-The goalkeeper has been playing for the Latvian club since 2019 and rumors state that he can continue his career at Desna.
+In July 2021, Makhnovsky became a free agent after terminating the contract with Ventspils by mutual consent.